 What happened?
 Yeah, what happened?
 Something inside of me shut down when we got married.
 Two things to point out here:

 - I had been indoctrinated my entire life to view sex as wrong and dirty and hush hush and now, suddenly, when it was no longer supposed to be considered that way, when I finally had permission to do it, I couldn’t shift my thinking to accept it as beautiful and good and RIGHT and enjoyable.

 - I still held within me those fears of being forced into sexual situations that I did not want to be in.
 I was still spooked and having a man in bed next to me, every night, every morning, who could roll over and have me whenever he pleased, felt so incredibly unsafe that my libido just disappeared.

 To be clear: Ben never did anything to make me feel unsafe.
 Ben never touched me or grabbed me or forced me in a way that was cruel or abusive in any way shape or form.
 The only thing Ben did wrong was start to pull away when I began to push him away.
 I don’t blame him for this.
 I would have done the same.
 Another thing to mention here is that Ben had his own issues in regards to sex.
 He may not have had sex before he met me, but not unlike most men his age, he had been exposed to it at a very young age.

 Science has not even begun to scratch the surface on the long term affects that pornography has on a young mind.
 It is killing intimacy.
-Ben’s viewing of pornography skewed his view of sexual intimacy and intimacy in general.
 I don’t want to tell his story, because I can’t understand the mind of a man, but I only say this to illuminate the point that our exposure to unhealthy intimacy very young in our lives were to blame for the downward spiral of intimacy within our marriage.